incruder1/incruder1/README.md

 ## 🌟 Achievements

--• TREASURER at IEEE STUDENT BRANCH , ABV-IIITM.
+-• TREASURER at IEEE STUDENT BRANCH, ABV-IIITM.
 • Volunteer in MARKTETTING AND PUBLIC RELATION at IEEE STUDENT BRANCH , ABV-IIITM .
 • Achieved pre-finalist status in the 2019 IEEE Hexagon competition